 Out of respect for the court's time and other parties who need court time, and out of consideration for due process, parties should be thoughtful about whether their matters are genuine emergencies.
 Requests should specifically state why the relief sought is urgent and cannot wait the required notice period.
 Certificates of conference are important to the court in evaluating what parties-in-interest have been contacted and do not oppose the request.

 The U. S. Trustee’s docket is typically scheduled on the first Wednesday of the month at 1:30 p.m.
-Settings are scheduled by Mary Fran Durham, Office of the U. S. Trustee.
+Settings are scheduled by counsel for the U. S. Trustee.

 The Chapter 13 Trustee’s docket is generally scheduled for the second Thursday of each month.
 The Chapter 13 Trustee’s office prepares the docket, conducts pre-hearing conferences, and provides the court with a list of unresolved matters that require a court hearing.
 The courtroom deputy only sets matters on this docket when instructed by the judge.

 After a Clerk’s entry of default has been issued, defendant may move for default judgment at trial docket call or by written motion.
 If by written motion, a hearing is required.
 Please obtain a setting from Judge Jernigan’s self-calendaring procedures at http://www.txnb.uscourts.gov/content/judge-stacey-g-c-jernigan.

 Motions for summary judgment require a hearing unless the parties request it be decided on pleadings.
 Settings may be obtained by contacting the courtroom deputy at email@example.com